 Concepción: These orange trees are great for shade.
 They never lose their leaves.

 Rick: Refreshing too, on a hot day.

-Concepción: Well, not to eat.
+Concepcion: Well, not to eat.
 These are sour orange trees.
-We just use them for vitamins, perfume or that type of marmalade the British like.
+We just use them for vitamins, perfume, or that kind of marmalade the British like...